STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      pip install --user sphinx sphinx_rtd_theme breathe

-The rest of the installation steps are same as provided with fedora or Unix variants.
+The rest of the installation steps are same as provided with Fedora or Unix variants.

+.. include:: ../../generated/cmake_toolchains.rst

+.. include:: ../../generated/cmake_variables.rst